 - Tablets should be swallowed with a glass of water, squash or juice.
 Your child should not chew the tablet.

 - Modified-release tablets should be swallowed whole with a glass of water, juice, or squash.
 Your child should not chew the tablet because this will change how it works.

 - Shake the medicine well.
 Measure out the right amount using an oral syringe or a medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.

 It may take a few days (sometimes a week or more) for the medicine to help your child’s bladder symptoms.
 Continue to give the medicine as your doctor has told you to during this time.

 - If your child is sick less than 30 minutes after having a dose of oxybutynin, give them the same dose again.

-- If your child is sick more than 30 minutes after having a dose of oxybutynin, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of oxybutynin, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?

 If you normally give oxybutynin twice a day

 If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 11 am.
 If you remember after that time, do not give the missed dose.
 Wait until the next normal dose.